xuehansong/TheWorldAvatar/Agents/ThingsBoardAgent/README.md

 ### Property files
 For running the agent, three property files are required:
 - One [property file for the agent](#agent-properties) itself pointing to the mapping configuration.
-- One [property file for the time-series client](#time-series-client-properties) defining how ot access the database and SPARQL endpoint.
+- One [property file for the time-series client](#time-series-client-properties) defining how to access the database and SPARQL endpoint.
 - One [property file for the ThingsBoard API](#api-properties) defining the access credentials(username, password, device Id), path URL and keys.

 #### Agent properties
 The agent property file only needs to contain a single line:
 ```
-thingsboard.mappingfolder=[mappings_folder_environment_variable]
+thingsboard.mappingfolder=THINGSBOARD_AGENT_MAPPINGS
 ```
-where `[mappings_folder_environment_variable]` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+where `THINGSBOARD_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
 An example property file can be found in the `config` folder under `agent.properties`.
 See [this section](#mapping-files) of the README for an explanation of the mapping files.